nya3jp/tast/docs/test_attributes.md

 *   `disabled` - Test is not run automatically in the lab.
 *   `informational` - Test failures are ignored.
+*   `group:crosbolt` - Test failures are ignored and the test's performance data are uploaded to crosbolt.
+    *   This attribute is for performance tests.
+    *   When you add `group:crosbolt`, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.
+        Then, the measured performance data will be uploaded to crosbolt.

-Failures in tests without `disabled` or `informational` attributes justify rejecting or reverting the responsible change.
+Failures in tests without `disabled`, `informational` or `group:crosbolt` attributes justify rejecting or reverting the responsible change.

 ## Automatically-added attributes